riseshia/affected_tests/README.md

 )
 ```

-this will write associated files per test on `log/affected-tests-map.json`:
+this will write associated test files per file on `log/affected-tests-map.json`:

 ```json
 {